Backup policy best practices

 OnVault policies

-OnVault policies allow you to send data to Google Cloud Storage (an OnVault pool).
+OnVault policies allow you to send data to Cloud Storage (an OnVault pool).
 A schedule within the policy is used to send the most recent data to object storage.
 After the initial ingest of data, an OnVault capture operation follows the incremental forever data capture process.

 When sending data to storage defined by the OnVault pool, an HTTPS connection is used to ensure data security over the network.
 The OnVault pool's compression option is on by default to minimize network traffic.